Spectral evidence of a ghostly transition: Theory of NMR 1/T_1 relaxation in a quantum spin nematic in applied magnetic field: NMR 1/T at low temperature in the spin nematic state

 The action can be used to calculate the dynamic spin susceptibility, and $1/T_1$ follows from Eq.~(\ref{eq:1/T1}) in the main text.
-At low temperature we just consider the field $\phi_1$.
-The lowest order contribution to the relaxation rate is the `three magnon' term, which involves averages over six $\phi_1$ fields with two time derivatives.
-Evaluating this gives,
+The lowest order contribution to the relaxation rate is the `three magnon' term, which involves averages over six $\phi$ fields with two time derivatives.
+Evaluating the diagrams shown in Fig.~\ref{fig:lowT-diagrams} gives,